The observability of plasmoid-powered $\gamma$-ray flares with the Fermi Large Area Telescope: Results

 \subsection{BL Lac objects}

 Although we have investigated the detectability of $\gamma$-ray flares from reconnection in bright FSRQs, our calculations can be extended to BL~Lac sources.
 Our reconnection model predicts broadband blazar spectra similar to those of BL Lac sources for higher jet magnetizations (i.e., $\sigma\gtrsim 10$) and for very weak or absent external radiation fields \citepalias{Christie2019}.
-We adopted the two vanilla BL Lac models of \citetalias{Christie2019} for $\sigma=10$ and 50, and created artificial LAT light curves of Mrk~421 for the time window MJD 56124-56131 as described in Section~\ref{sec:fakelc} (this time window coincides with the brightest $\gamma$-ray flare observed from this source with the LAT).
-Both models led to source detections for a chosen 6-hour binning, but produced higher fluxes (by almost one order of magnitude) and more structured light curves than observed.
+We adopted the two vanilla BL Lac models of \citetalias{Christie2019} for $\sigma=10$ and 50, and created artificial LAT light curves of Mrk~421 for the time window MJD 56,124-56,131 as described in Section~\ref{sec:fakelc} (this time window coincides with the brightest $\gamma$-ray flare observed from this source with the LAT).
+The observed and artificial light curves are shown in Figure~\ref{fig:bllac}.
+As can be seen, both models lead to source detections for a chosen 6~hr binning, but produce higher fluxes (by almost one order of magnitude) and more structured light curves than observed.
+Especially for the $\sigma=50$ case, an even finer binning could be chosen as well as the luminosity reaches levels close to $10^{49}\,\mathrm{erg}\,\mathrm{s}^{-1}$.
+This would reveal variability on even shorter time scales.
 To match the variability properties and average flux level of the observed light curves of Mrk 421 in the LAT band, a lower $\Gamma_j$ (by a factor of $\sim 2$) or some misalignment between the observer and the reconnection layer would be required.